All Episodes

 Oh, okay.

-Something uh something like that.
+Something like that.

-What if she says that Wiener has a small problem?
+Well, what if the tweeted girl in question, what if she says that Weiner has a small problem?

-Well, you know, would that would that would that be enough to convict?
+Would that be enough to convict?

 But all I know is Larry Craig, Larry Craig was drummed out of Congress for tapping his foot.

-This is this is kind of your point, Snertley.
+This is kind of your point, Snerdly.

-Larry Kegg, Craig was drummed out of Congress, and all he did was tap his foot in a bathroom.
+Larry Kegg, Craig, was drummed out of Congress, and all he did was tap his foot in a bathroom.

-Who else is doing this is um this is the athletes are known for Bret Favre is accused of doing something like this.
+Athletes are known for Brett Favre is accused of doing something like this.

 Only he just used text.